 Did you know Fiji ranks 2nd in the world for breast cancer, 2nd for diabetes, 15th for uterine cancer, 19th for heart disease?
 We are trying our best to change that in our community.
 We visit families and gatherings in our area, show them a video on each topic and give them pamphlets and encourage them to set goals for better health.
 We are not a health professionals, but an Australian health company who supplies the videos, materials and coaches us (at no cost).
 That also builds our confidence.

 An Australian first aid teacher visited to accredit us in first aid.
 Yeah!
 We all passed the exam.
 Vinaka Pete for supporting us.

 In 2018 we will be running breast feeding and sexual health programs on behalf of the hospital – it’s two hours away.
-They we impressed with us arranging the PAP test program so asked us to do this new program.
+The hospital was impressed with us arranging the PAP test program, so asked us to promote these two new topics.
 We were so proud to be asked by the hospital to do this – a year a go we may have been looked down on by some people.
 Now we are strong leaders in our community.
 Wow, that is really is something.